isaac-sim/IsaacAutomator/README.md

 You will be prompted to enter the deployment name to destroy.

-*Please note that information about the deployed cloud resources is stored in `state/` directory.
-Do not delete this directory ever.*
+_Please note that information about the deployed cloud resources is stored in the `state/` directory.
+Do not delete this directory._

 ## Tips

-### Persisting Modifications to Isaac Sim/Lab Environment
+### Persisting Modifications to the Isaac Sim/Lab Environment

-It is common to require modifications to the Isaac Lab & Isaac Sim source code, as well as installed custom components to persist during instances shutdowns, re-starts and re-deployments.
+It's common to require that modifications to the Isaac Lab and Isaac Sim source code, as well as installed custom components, persist across instance shutdowns, restarts, and redeployments.

-To achive that, you can do the following:
+To achieve that, you can do the following:

-Go to `/uploads/` dir in the repo and find `autorun.sh` file4
+Go to the `/uploads/` directory in the repo and find the `autorun.sh` file.

-Modify it's contents like so (this example customizes Isaac Lab environment):
+Modify its contents like so (this example customizes the Isaac Lab environment):

 ```sh
 #!/bin/sh